On December 16 1770, Ludwig van Beethoven popped into the world, no doubt humming the first few bars of his 9 Variations on a March.

 Resound Beethoven

-As well as special concerts, the folk behind RESOUND Beethoven (see above) will have released all his symphonies and piano concerts by 2020.
-What’s notable about the recordings is they’re made using historical instruments.
+As well as special concerts, the folk behind RESOUND Beethoven (see above) have released all his symphonies.
+What’s notable about the recordings is they’re made using historical instruments in the original venues.